san-kumar/howdoi/README.md

 ## Caveats

-Hopefully it will save you some time and makes your life easier, but remember:

 - It's just a quick hack to save you a few clicks.
 I wrote this in less than 2 hours so don't expect this to be perfect.
-- It prefers Ubuntu solutions over other linux distros.
+- Right now, it prefers Ubuntu solutions over other linux distros.

+Hopefully it will save you some time and makes your life easier.
+If so, please share it with your friends and give me feedback.

 ## Licence